In our previous article, Video Marketing 101, we covered the elements of crafting a video marketing strategy at length.

 Great marketing rarely happens overnight.
 The really good stuff happens after you create, test and create again.
 Luckily, video creation is no longer the financial and time-consuming burden that it once was.
-Today, with platforms like Promo.com, you can create a video in minutes and effortlessly tweak it or make new ones after you analyze the metrics.
+Today, with a video maker like Promo.com, you can create a video in minutes and effortlessly tweak it or make new ones after you analyze the metrics.

 So, what are you waiting for?
 Start creating so you can post, measure and take your business to the next level!